|

 Image publication in Sky and Telescope

-Observing site
+Observing sites

 My “Stargazer private observatory” is located some 35 km north of Linz in